Takiro/twitter-blocker/README.md

 ## Configuration

-Start the Program by running `twitter_blocker_gui`.
-Her you can connect your account bey opening the Settings menu and click on Account entry.
+Start the application by running `twitter_blocker_gui`.
+Here you can connect your account by opening the Settings menu and click on Account entry.
 Enter your credential, [here is a Guide on how to get them.](https://python-twitter.readthedocs.io/en/latest/getting_started.html).

 Save the changes by clicking OK.
 Now the main window should show some information about your connected account, so you can make sure you are connected to the right one.